ZanderNic/TabDataGAN/README.md

 ## Infos
-This Tabular GAN repository is a project I created for fun and training, inspired by the CTGAN paper ([Paper link](https://arxiv.org/pdf/1907.00503), [GitHub repository](https://github.com/sdv-dev/CTGAN)) so it suports conditonal data generation.
+This Tabular GAN repository is a project I created for fun and training, inspired by the CTGAN paper ([Paper link](https://arxiv.org/pdf/1907.00503)) and other papers that where relesed in the Gan context namely the CTAB-GAN ([Paper link](https://arxiv.org/abs/2102.08369)).
+The implementation suports conditonal data generation.
 I implemented the code on my own and added some extra loss functions and other features I wanted to try out.

 Due to time constraints, I haven’t provided a tutorial for the different loss functions and other features, but feel free to explore them on your own.